viafanasyev/stack-machine/README.md

 HLT      # Stop the program
 ```

 Program should end with `HLT` command, otherwise it's behaviour is undefined.
+Each command should be on separate line.

 Example program (square root of sum):
 ```